The-Focus-AI/atproto-experiments/account/README.md

 ## Technical Details

 - Uses `com.atproto.server.createAccount` endpoint
-- Connects to `https://bsky.social` by default
+- Connects to `https://bsky.social` by default (or `ATP_SERVICE` if set)
 - Returns JWT tokens for immediate authentication
 - Account is immediately active and ready to use
+- Works with any AT Protocol PDS implementation

 ## Code